GuMiner/AsteroidaGraphica/README.md

 -------------------
 ### ACTIVE (Delayed)

 *Delay:* I'm transitioning my website from a solution that will run on OWIN instead of just IIS.
+Days Impacted: 2

 ## Build
 --------